Appearance

 prepare-project-context

-Bundle the project's structural meta into one read: the project itself, all its lanes (board columns), the currently Active sprint, the project members (for assignee lookup), and the calling user.
+Bundle the project's structural meta into one read: the project itself, all its lanes (board columns), all Planned and Active sprints (with active_sprint as a shortcut to the currently Active one), the project's labels, the project members (for assignee lookup), and the calling user.
 Use this as the gather step for any project-scoped flow — triage, board sync, branch creation, picking up an issue.
 Replaces separate reads of kendo://projects/{id}, kendo://projects/{id}/lanes, kendo://projects/{id}/sprints, and kendo://projects/{id}/members.
+For Completed sprints, use get-sprints with status=2.

 Pair with prepare-issue-context